ernesto27/system-design/videostream/tutorial/tutorial.md

 Environment configuration:

-**Application type**:

-Choose Service option, this is a best fit for our type of API long running application.
+**Application type**: Choose Service option, this is a best fit for our type of API long running application.

-**Task definition**:

-On Family select the Task definition that we created in the previous step, revisiion should selecte the last version of our task,
+**Task definition**: On Family select the Task definition that we created in the previous step, revisiion should selecte the last version of our task,

-**Service Name**:

-Put a name for the service, for example "aws-tutorial-service"
+**Service Name**: Put a name for the service, for example "aws-tutorial-service"

-**Service type**;

-Choose replica ,this allow us to run multiple copies of our application,  and ECS will manage the load balancing and scaling for us.
+**Service type**; Choose replica ,this allow us to run multiple copies of our application,  and ECS will manage the load balancing and scaling for us.

-#### Networking
+### Networking
 On this section leave the VPC with the default values

-**Security group**:

-Our services run on HTTP port 80, for that reasons we must create a new config with and onbound rule.
+**Security group**: Our services run on HTTP port 80, for that reasons we must create a new config with and onbound rule.

-Make sure that public IP on turned on, this is because we are not goind to use a Load Balancer in this tutorial,  so we need to access our service using the public IP of the machine.
+Make sure that public IP on turned on, this is because we are not going to use a Load Balancer in this tutorial,  so we need to access our service using the public IP of the service.

 ![security-group](./security-group.png)

 Leave other options with default values and click on "Create"

-On the cluster section, click on the Task tab service and go to the task attached to the service.
+Wait a moment and go to the cluster section, click on the Task tab service and go to the task attached to the service.

-On the task detail, look up for the PublicIP , test using curl
+On the task detail, look up for the Public IP , you can test using curl

 ```bash
 curl http://yourip/